cartisan/inBloom/README.md

    1. Implement a method for each ASL action that your agents use
 1. Subclass `PlotEnvironment` to create a custom environment responsible for managing the communication between agents and model
    1. Override `initialize(List<LauncherAgent> agents)` and at least execute the super-class initializer and set instance variable `Model model` to an instance of your custom model class
-   1. Override `public boolean executeAction(String agentName, Structure action)` to implement which ASL actions are handled by which model method
+   1. Override `public boolean executeAction(String agentName, Structure action)` to implement which ASL actions are handled by which model method.
+For example:
     ```java
         @Override
         public void initialize(List<LauncherAgent> agents) {